There are many consequences for women who choose to smoke in the lead up to and during menopause.

-Understanding the implications of smoking in midlife can help you navigate this critical transition and make better lifestyle choices for your long-term health.
-As a renowned Gold Coast menopause specialist who has empowered numerous women since 2021, we are committed to this objective.
+Understanding the dangers of smoking during midlife can help you make better lifestyle choices for your long-term health.
+Her Medical is a renowned Gold Coast menopause specialist who helps patients navigate through this often challenging time.
+We assist patients in quitting smoking, allowing them to alleviate smoking-related menopausal issues.

-This blog explains the repercussions of smoking on menopausal women, enabling them to take steps toward a healthier lifestyle and successfully overcome obstacles in midlife and beyond.
+This blog explains the repercussions of smoking for women in their mid-40s and beyond, enabling them to take steps toward a healthier lifestyle and successfully overcome obstacles in midlife.

 Hormonal Imbalances in Menopause Associated with Tobacco Use